Meet the Instructors

 How Long in Business: More than 11 years

-I also have a nonprofit, Resourceful Nonprofit, that provides technology tools, resources and training to other 501(c)3 nonprofits.
+Do you own any other businesses?
+Resourceful Nonprofit, which provides technology tools, resources and training to other 501(c)(3) nonprofits

 Biography: